michaeljklein/sd-prompt-pinning/README.md

 #### Hyperbatch Options

+Usage notes:
+- Hyperbatches are disabled when the number of steps is `<= floor(log2(Batch size))`.
+- Hyperbatches mess up `tqdm`'s (the progress bar library) time estimates: it's expected that the estimate will be `2-5x` too high, depending on batch size and number of steps.
+See the efficiency plots for more detail.

 In this section, `K` is the distance from the root of the binary tree, starting from `1`.
 E.g. the root of the tree has `K=1`, its leaves have `K=2`, their leaves `K=3`, etc.